Rainbow-Dreamer/SfPlayer/README.md

 * Support Standard MIDI File (SMF) and RIFF MIDI file for MIDI files, sf2 / sf3 / dls for SoundFont files

-* MIDI playback bar with full control and pause / unpause / stop functionality
+* MIDI playback bar with full time control and pause / unpause / stop functionality

 * Volume and BPM control widgets corresponding to MIDI and SoundFont